 How do you evolve into that?

-But I mean, I do agree completely.
+But, I mean, I do agree completely.

-We are supporting a system, but at the same time, I think all of these Bernie supporters who did vote for Hillary, I mean, are still going to push the DNC.
+But at the same time, I think all of these Bernie supporters who did vote for Hillary, I mean, are still going to push the DNC.

-The system was rigged, they colluded, they cheated, they were fed questions for debates.
+They were fed questions for debates.

-I mean, Fran i it's so disgusting.
+I mean, it's so disgusting.

-Bernie at least was the real deal.
+Bernie, at least, was the real deal.

 I think Bernie, he's not a phony.

-He's a democratic socialist, but he's wrong.
+He's a Democratic socialist, but he's wrong.

-But at least I think he had some integrity and honesty, and but there's something there's that one WikiLeaks email that tells me they had something on Bernie and Bernie knew it.
+But there's something, there's that one WikiLeaks email that tells me they had something on Bernie and Bernie knew it.

-I I mean, I mean, I'd be interested to hear what that is, but until something comes out, I think we could just leave that to speculation.
+I mean, I'd be interested to hear what that is, but until something comes out, I think we could just leave that to speculation.

-I mean, voting for um Donald Trump is voting for a Republican safe space in America, as much as it is you'd like, you know, we like to make the jokes about liberals being crybabies.
+As much as it is, you'd like, you know, we like to make the jokes about liberals being crybabies.

-The main concern for me uh is that if we say, oh, we're creating you, you know, we're going to bring back jobs.
+At the moment, the main concern for me is that if we say, oh, we're creating, you know, we're going to bring back jobs, you can't bring back dead industries.

-What do you mean you can't bring back dead industries?
+What do you mean you can't?

 Why do you mean you can't bring back dead industries?